-Posting and EC Review (6 business days): Once the manuscript is approved by all coauthors, the lead investigator should submit it electronically to the EC via DACCTrack using the Manuscript Submission Form.
-Manuscripts must must be submitted to the DACC (with co-author approval) at least 6 business days prior to submission to the journal.
-This allows for one business day to process and five business day for EC review.
+Posting and EC Review (7 business days): Once the manuscript is approved by all coauthors, the lead investigator should submit it electronically to the EC via DACCTrack using the Manuscript Submission Form.
+Manuscripts must be submitted to the DACC (with co-author approval) at least 7 business days prior to submission to the journal.
+This allows for one business day to process and six business days for EC review.
 You will receive an automated email following submission confirming that your manuscript submission has been received.
 Manuscripts submitted without assigned co-author inclusion/approval or without the appropriate MWCCS acknowledgment will be returned to the lead author for correction before the manuscript is circulated to the EC.